Draw-a-Person test: Evaluation

-To evaluate intelligence, the test administrator uses the Draw-a-Person: QSS (quantitative scoring system).
+To evaluate cognitive development, a test administrator can use the Draw-a-Person: QSS (quantitative scoring system).
 This system analyzes fourteen different aspects of the drawings (such as specific body parts and clothing) for various criteria, including presence or absence, detail, and proportion.
 Goodenough's original scale had 46 scoring items for each drawing, with 5 bonus items for drawings in profile.
 Harris's scale had 73 items for male figures and 71 for female figures.
 More recent versions use 64 scoring items for each drawing.
 A separate standard score is recorded for each drawing, and a total score for all three.
-The use of a nonverbal, nonthreatening task to evaluate intelligence is intended to eliminate possible sources of bias by reducing variables like primary language, verbal skills, communication disabilities, and sensitivity to working under pressure.
+The use of a nonverbal, nonthreatening task to evaluate cognitive abilities is intended to eliminate possible sources of bias by reducing variables like primary language, verbal skills, communication disabilities, and sensitivity to working under pressure.
 However, test results can be influenced by previous drawing experience, a factor that may account for the tendency of middle-class children to score higher on this test than lower-class children, who often have fewer opportunities to draw.

 To assess the test-taker for emotional problems, the administrator uses the Draw-a-Person: SPED (Screening Procedure for Emotional Disturbance) to score the drawings.
 This system is composed of two types of criteria.
 For the first type, eight dimensions of each drawing are evaluated against norms for the child's age group.
 For the second type, 47 different items are considered for each drawing.

 Validity as a measure of intelligence

-The Draw-a-Person test is commonly used as a measure of intelligence in children, but this has been criticized.
-Harlene Hayne et al. compared scores on the Draw-A-Person Intellectual Ability Test to scores on the Wechsler Preschool and Primary Scale of Intelligence in 100 children and found a very low correlation (r=0.27).
+The Draw-a-Person test is commonly used as a measure of cognitive abilities in children; it has sometimes been used to index intelligence, but this has been criticized.
+Kana Imuta et al. (2013) compared scores on the Draw-A-Person Intellectual Ability Test to scores on the Wechsler Preschool and Primary Scale of Intelligence in 100 children and found a very low correlation (r=0.27).
 Similarly, results found with child and youth psychiatric inpatients failed to support the hypothesized relationship between human figure drawings and IQ.
 This suggests that the Draw-a-Person test should not be used as a substitute for other well-established intelligence tests.